Psoriasis is an inflammatory skin condition that can present in many ways. Different types of psoriasis can vary in severity, location, and form.

-People with psoriasis may develop one type of psoriasis and then develop another type at a later point in time.
+People with psoriasis may initially only develop one type of psoriasis, but can develop another type at a later point in time.

-While symptoms vary with the type of psoriasis a person has, most people with psoriasis will experience some combination of the following symptoms:
+While a person’s symptoms will vary with the type of psoriasis they have, most people with psoriasis will experience some combination of:

 - itchy skin

 - burning, sore, or painful areas on the skin